-This number is not read from the SIM card but has to be independently programmed into the logger memory.
+The logger telephone number displayed (also known as an 'SMS number') is not read from the SIM card but has to be independently programmed into the logger memory.

-It should match the number that appears on the logger front-panel label, (see example opposite).
+Where applicable, it should match the number that appears on the logger front-panel label, (see example opposite).